-She can also look for any obvious abnormalities, such as spina bifida or cleft palate.
+With ultrasound technology, your doctor can view your growing fetus and determine things like size, number of fetuses, gestational age and sex.
+They can also look for any obvious abnormalities, such as spina bifida or cleft palate.
 Measurements to compare your fetus against others at the same gestational age help ensure that baby is growing and developing properly.
-By studying baby’s vital organs, like her brain and heart, your doctor can check for proper development and blood flow to those regions.
+By studying baby’s vital organs, like their brain and heart, your doctor can check for proper development and blood flow to those regions.

-If you’re wondering, “Does ultrasound use radiation?” rest assured that it doesn’t.
+If you’re wondering, “Does ultrasound use radiation?,” rest assured that it doesn’t.
 In fact, because they don’t pose the same risks as x-rays, ultrasounds are becoming increasingly more common in medicine today.
 Aside from keeping tabs on a pregnancy, doctors can use ultrasound to view things like organs, muscles, heart valves and blood vessels.
 Ultrasound technology can scan for potential tumors to determine whether or not they’re benign, and it can be used as a guide during procedures like biopsies or amniocentesis (more on that one later).